 Doris Roberts

-She achieved continuing success in television, becoming known for her role as Mildred Krebs in NBC's Remington Steele from 1983 to 1987 and her co-starring role as Raymond Barone's mother, Marie Barone, on the CBS sitcom Everybody Loves Raymond (1996–2005).
-Towards the end of her acting career, she also had a prominent role opposite Tyler Perry in Madea's Witness Protection (2012), and The Middle.
+Roberts achieved continuing success in television, becoming known for her role as Mildred Krebs in NBC's Remington Steele from 1983 to 1987 and achieved worldwide recognition for her co-starring role as the matriarch, Marie Barone, on the CBS sitcom Everybody Loves Raymond (1996–2005).
+Towards the end of her acting career, Roberts also had a prominent role opposite Tyler Perry in Madea's Witness Protection (2012), and The Middle.

 Biography from the Wikipedia article Doris Roberts.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.